Keyj33k/htkit/README.md

 WhoisForIP               Get informations about an ipv4 address.
 BannerGrabber         Get service behind a port.
 B64Crypt              En- and Decryption used base64.
-WhoisForPhonenumber   Get informations about a phonenumber SubdomainScanner      Get subdomains from any url.
+PhoneStalk            Get informations about a phonenumber SubdomainScanner      Get subdomains from any url.
 Whoami                Get infos like current ip address etc.
 MySystem              Get infos like cpu usage, disk usage etc.